sanudasandipa/Book-Project_/README.md

 Access the application at http://localhost:3000.

 🌍 Live Demo

 Try the live version here: [Live Demo Link](https://frontend-production-73ba.up.railway.app/)

 🤝 Contributions

 We welcome contributions to enhance this project!
 Feel free to open issues or submit pull requests.

 📧 Contact Us

 Have questions or feedback?
 Contact us via the Contact Us form or email us at sanudasandipa29@gmail.com

-📜 License
+## 📜 License

 This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code with proper attribution.

+See the [LICENSE](LICENSE) file for more details.